Thanghand/AndroidCleanArchitecture/README.md

   4/ Extendable
   5/ Testable

-  # Clean Architecture have the same rules with Clean Code.
+### Clean Architecture have the same rules with Clean Code.

 - When you apply "Clean Architecture" in your project, you will split your code to many files and make them to be independent.
 Class does not dependence with orther.
 It will do with its scope.

-##  Do we need to split it to many files ?
+###  Do we need to split it to many files ?

 - Ok, I will give you some example here.

 - I have a project which apply MVP pattern.
 I have one Presenter to handle my bussiness case.
-If my presenter have 3 or 4 usecase, you will know that my code really messy.
+If my presenter have 3 or 4 usecase, you will know that my code are really messy.

 ```
 class HomePresenter {